Theodoric the Great

 As a young child of an Ostrogothic nobleman, Theodoric was taken as a hostage to Constantinople, where he spent his formative years and received an East Roman education (paideia).
-Theodoric returned to Pannonia around 470, and throughout the 470s he campaigned against the Sarmatians and competed for influence among the Goths of the Roman Balkans.
-The emperor Zeno made him a commander of the Eastern Roman forces in AD 483, and in AD 484 he was named consul.
-Nevertheless, Theodoric remained in constant hostilities with the emperor and frequently raided East Roman lands.
+Theodoric returned to Pannonia around 470, and throughout the 470s he campaigned against the Sarmatians and competed for influence among the Goths of the Roman Balkans, gaining recognition as king in 471.
+The emperor Zeno made him commander of the Eastern Roman forces in 483 and consul in 484.
+Nevertheless, Theodoric remained in constant hostilities with the emperor and frequently raided East Roman territory.

 At the behest of Zeno, in 489 Theodoric attacked Odoacer, the king of Italy, emerging victorious in 493.
-As the new ruler of Italy, he upheld a Roman legal administration and scholarly culture and promoted a major building program across Italy.
+As the new ruler of Italy, he upheld a Roman legal administration and scholarly culture while promoting a major building program across Italy.
 In 505 he expanded into the Balkans, and by 511 he had brought the Visigothic Kingdom of Spain under his direct control and established hegemony over the Burgundian and Vandal kingdoms.
 Theodoric died in 526 and was buried in a grand mausoleum in Ravenna.
 He lived on as the figure Dietrich von Bern in Germanic heroic legend.